patrdatacleanseAI/health-coaching-analysis-Patrick-Casimir/README.md

 1. Download `dashboard.html`
 2. Open in Chrome or Edge
-3. All charts are embedded and will display automatically to regenerate the model and charts.
+3. All charts are embedded and will display automatically